12 June 2017 Port Mathurin, Rodrigues

 16 June 2017 Port Mathurin, Rodrigues

-The weather forecast for our 3 day passage to Mauritius is for light winds, I topped up our diesel tanks from our jerry jugs.
+The weather forecast for our 3 day passage to Mauritius is for light winds, so I topped up our diesel tanks from our jerry cans.
 I then took the dinghy up into the small fishing harbour and landed at a concrete slip about 20 metres from the town’s petrol station, which is very convenient (and they take credit cards).
 Back at the boat, I poured the three jerry cans into the main tank, making it a total of 126 litres added, so our tank is almost full.

-We then wandered into town and, while Glenys did some provisioning, I went to the Customs and Immigration offices to arrange for our clearance at 0930 tomorrow morning.
-The Customs is called the Mauritius Revenue Authority and is in a small shopping mall behind the Mauritius Bank, just around the corner from the boulangerie.
+We then wandered into town and, while Glenys did some provisioning, I went to the Customs and Immigration offices to arrange for our clearance at 09:30 tomorrow morning.
+The Customs is called the Mauritius Revenue Authority (MRA) and is in a small shopping mall behind the Mauritius Bank, just around the corner from the boulangerie.
 Immigration is in a small office on the ground floor of the Police Station.